 - Relevant coursework in the areas of cognitive psychology, cognitive neuroscience, developmental psychology, social/health psychology to provide breadth in the areas of psychology best represented by our program.

-- Training in basic and advanced statistical skills.
+- Training in basic and advanced statistical and computational skills.

 - Teaching assistantships to provide trainees with mentored experiences in university-level instruction.